JoeMei0603/EST-Exercise1/Exercise_2/FindDuplicate/Documentation.md

 may seem redundant.

 ### Task 4: Property-Based Testing
-For the Property-Based Testing, four properties have been identified.
-- **Range Property:** All elements in the input array nums must be within the range [1, n], where n is the maximum possible value of an element in nums.
-Since the array nums contains n + 1 integers and each integer is between 1 and n (inclusive), the maximum possible value of an element in nums is n itself.
-Therefore, all elements in nums must be within the range [1, n].
+Property-based testing involves verifying that certain properties hold true for a given piece of code across a wide range of inputs.
+For the "FindDuplicate" problem, we can identify 3 properties that should hold true for any inputs:

+- **Existence of Duplicate:** The result should be a number that exists more than once in the input array.
+- **Within Range:** The result should be within the range of 1 to n, where n is the size of the array.
-- **Positive Output Property:** The output of the findDuplicate method should always be a non-negative integer, as it represents the duplicate number found in the array nums.
+- **Correctness:** The result should be a duplicate number present in the input array.

-- **Existing Duplicate Property:** For any input array nums, if there exists at least one duplicate element in nums, the findDuplicate method should return that duplicate element.
+**Implementation**:
-- **Consistency Property:** The findDuplicate method should return the same duplicate number for the same input array nums every time it is invoked.
+- The existenceOfDuplicate test verifies that the algorithm correctly identifies a duplicate number within the input array and that the result falls within the valid range.
+- The correctness test ensures that the result returned by the algorithm is indeed a duplicate number present in the input array.
+- The withinRange test checks if the result returned by the algorithm falls within the valid range of 1 to n.
+A generator function validArrays is provided to generate valid input arrays for testing, ensuring diverse inputs.